nmagek/ggHAnalysis/README.md

 - ROOT (tested with ROOT 6.x)
 - C++ compiler available in ROOT environment

+## ML Classification (TMVA)
+This repository also includes a TMVA-based classifier to separate signal/background using high-level kinematic variables.

 ## How to run
 From a ROOT session: